 Empowered by the Holy Spirit, the Office of the General Assembly will encourage the Presbyterian Church (U.S.A.) to be a people of hope; seeking together the mind of Christ, working for justice and mercy in the world, and participating in God’s continual reformation of the church.

-The General Assembly elects a committee on the Office of the General Assembly to carry out the assembly's oversight of the Stated Clerk and the Office of the General Assembly, to assure the accountability of the Stated Clerk to the General Assembly during the interim between the sessions of the assembly, and to provide linkage with the General Assembly Mission Council.
-This committee is mandated to carry out an annual review of the Stated Clerk; jointly with the General Assembly Mission Council, recommend to the General Assembly the per capita budget and the per capita apportionment rate; review and present recommendations regarding the docket and the proposed referral of each item of business coming before an assembly; present to the General Assembly for its action the date and place of future General Assembly meetings; review the work of Special Committees and make recommendations to the General Assembly; and be available to the Stated Clerk for consultation on all proposed amendments to the Standing Rules of the General Assembly.
+The General Assembly elects a committee on the Office of the General Assembly to carry out the assembly's oversight of the Stated Clerk and the Office of the General Assembly, to assure the accountability of the Stated Clerk to the General Assembly during the interim between the sessions of the assembly, and to provide linkage with the Presbyterian Mission Agency Board.
+This committee is mandated to carry out an annual review of the Stated Clerk; jointly with the Presbyterian Mission Agency Board, recommend to the General Assembly the per capita budget and the per capita apportionment rate; review and present recommendations regarding the docket and the proposed referral of each item of business coming before an assembly; present to the General Assembly for its action the date and place of future General Assembly meetings; review the work of Special Committees and make recommendations to the General Assembly; and be available to the Stated Clerk for consultation on all proposed amendments to the Standing Rules of the General Assembly.
 Sixteen (16) members.
 The Moderator and Vice Moderator of the General Assembly will serve as a members of the committee with vote during the years of moderatorial service.
-The Stated Clerk of the General Assembly, The Executive Director of the General Assembly Mission Council, and the Vice Chair of the General Assembly Mission Council will serve as corresponding members of the committee without vote.
+The Stated Clerk of the General Assembly, The Executive Director of the Presbyterian Mission Agency, and the Vice Chair of the Presbyterian Mission Agency Board will serve as corresponding members of the committee without vote.